 London centric

-A trip to the bright lights can enable the harvesting of broad-church thinking across a range of value-laden environmental issues.
-Thoughts on nature advocacy, countryside access (less walking poles, more connection to land), traditional landownership all exposed tensions between ideology and pragmatism.
-Evidence of us finding better ways to creatively unpack stuff.
+A trip to the bright lights enables the harvesting of broad-church thinking across a range of value-judgement laden environmental issues.
+Thoughts on nature advocacy, countryside access (less walking poles, more connection to land), traditional landownership all expose tensions between ideology and pragmatism, which in turn provide evidence to find better ways to creatively unpack and frame environmental and rural issues.
+The same applies to my visit to Oxford for both the Farming Conferences in January 2025.

 Riverscapes